The Social Media Muddle

 52% of students have reported being the victim of cyberbullying with 84.2% naming Facebook as the site through which they have been bullied, followed by Instagram (23.4%), Twitter (21.4%), and Snapchat (13.5%).
 This bullying can stem from photos posted, the number of likes a picture has or how many followers a user has.
 Students who range younger in age take this sort of bullying into a different head space.
 Middle school children who are victims of cyberbullying are almost twice as likely to attempt suicide than a high school student.
 A different 2016 study found that overuse of social media as an adolescent may decrease success in relationships later in life as online communication hinders the development of conflict management skills and awareness of interpersonal cues.
 In turn, this can cause low self esteem and a lot of future issues with self-appreciation.
 Instead of doing away with being able to see the amount of likes a user is getting to assist in bringing these statistics down, opposing viewpoints say to get off of the site completely.
-This is not possible and would never work in today’s society for an ample amount of reasons.
+This is not possible and would never work in today’s society.

 Deleting social media all together seems like a peaceful getaway.
 Sure, it’s a semi permeant solution to end cyberbullying, low self-esteem and suicide caused by social media, but not an everlasting one.
 Parents think they have full control over their children at all times and can limit what they are seeing online.
 Facts are, they don’t.
 Kids will never stop migrating to new apps that are foreign to parents.
 Banning social media just isn’t realistic.
 All that is needed to be a new user on a social site is an email address and internet access.
 With this being said, students would still be able to access the sites and find themselves in the same position they are now.
 This could also end worse than if likes were just deleted because the young users would have no one to turn to if they were being bullied and felt low since they have been hiding the accounts.
 This is the ultimate backfire and would be the opposite of what success would look like.